 A restraining order would prevent a person from doing specific actions including:

 - Having third-party contact with the complainant’s neighbors

 A restraining order would restrain the person and prevent them from having certain contact with the other party.
-Issuing West Palm Beach protective orders is often done in order to prevent a specific occurrence from happening.
+Issuing protective orders in West Palm Beach is often done in order to prevent a specific occurrence from happening.
 If a lawyer were to subpoena certain records from a hospital a protective order may prohibit that healthcare agency from releasing that information because they are protecting a person’s privacy.
 In the criminal law context, people usually deal with restraining orders and not protective orders.
 A protective order is usually a word used in a civil lawsuit, preventing lawyers from getting certain information, but a restraining order would prohibit conduct, not action.
 The various types of protective orders are a protective order against domestic violence, a protective order against stalking, a protective order against cyber-stalking, and a protective order for dating violence if the occurrence is not between a husband and wife.